Spanky’s Barbershop, Covington KY: Modern Design Rooted in Craft

 Interactions like these are what keep Barbershops of America going.
 Talking to people that give you a very definitive sense of place is gratifying, educational, and fun.
 Hearing about the shops history in such a dialect not only tells you where you are in the world, but also where you aren’t.
 I love that.

-Contact me directly about barbershop photography prints for your home, office, or commercial space -rob@robhammerphotography.com
+Contact me directly about barbershop photography licensing for your editorial and commercial projects -rob@robhammerphotography.com

 Photography Books - American Culture